DanoITguy/React-Native-MobileDev1/README.md

 1) Task 1
-Create two new files in the screens/ folder: AboutScreen.js and ContactScreen.js.
+a) Create two new files in the screens/ folder: AboutScreen.js and ContactScreen.js.
 Inside these files, set up the AboutScreen and ContactScreen components as function components, and have them both return an empty ScrollView component, with both the opening and closing tags like this: <ScrollView> </ScrollView> (you will be adding content inside the ScrollView in Task 2).
 Include the necessary imports and set up both components as the default export.
 Next, update MainComponent.
 Import the AboutScreen and ContactScreen components.
 You need to create a Stack Navigator for both the AboutScreen and ContactScreen components.
 Use the Stack Navigator for the HomeScreen (HomeNavigator) as your guide.